By Luis Torres, Staff Writer

 “There’s a lot of real drivers that I see every weekend on Saturday night racing at short tracks that have every more right to be in a lot of those guys positions that they are on Sunday racing and really making a fool of the sport.”

-The ladder system wasn’t the only thing Nasse doesn’t like about the sport right now, he added the quality of competition is a far cry to the days where real racing is obsolete compared to the days when he used to watch and attend the races as a kid.
+The ladder system isn’t the only thing Nasse doesn’t like about the sport.
+He added the quality of competition is a far cry to the days when he used to watch and attend the races as a kid.

 “It’s really embarrassing and tough to see because NASCAR was a sport that I grew up loving.
 I sat there and watched the races every single Sunday as a kid.
 I was obsessed with it and I couldn’t get enough of it.
 I can’t even sit here and tell you the last time I watched a NASCAR race live.
 Unless it was at Daytona when I was hanging out with friends, but It’ll put you asleep,” said Nasse.